How to secure your WordPress website

 You can purchase your SSL Certificate here.

-WordPress by default comes with yourdomain.com/wp-admin for your admin URL and yourdomain.com/wp-login for default customer or client URL.
+WordPress by default comes with yourdomain.com/wp-admin for your admin URL and yourdomain.com/wp-login for the default customer or client URL.

 It is recommended to change those default URLs to custom ones.
 There are a lot of plugins that can assist you with this.
 Go to plugins in your admin dashboard area, click add new, and search for a custom login URL.